bboxy/bitfire/packer/zx0/6502/zx0-original-encoding/README.md

 Afterwards you can choose a decompressor routine in assembly Z80, according to your requirements for speed and size:

-* "Standard" routine: 69 bytes only
+* "Standard" routine: 68 bytes only
-* "Turbo" routine: 128 bytes, about 20% faster
+* "Turbo" routine: 126 bytes, about 21% faster
+* "Fast" routine: 187 bytes, about 25% faster
-* "Mega" routine: 412 bytes, about 25% faster
+* "Mega" routine: 673 bytes, about 28% faster

 Finally compile the chosen decompressor routine and load the compressed file somewhere in memory.
 To decompress data, just call the routine specifying the